michaelspellacy/michaelspellacy.github.io/_posts/2019-11-07-accessibility-testing-statistic.md

 slug: accessibility-testing-statistic
 category: links
 ---
 This is an amazing statistic.

-Thanks, @KarlGroves
+When testing a website for WCAG compliance, only 18% of criteria can be tested automatically, 31% auto+manual verification, and 47% manual only. via @KarlGroves #a11y #wcag #testing